blues/notehub-js/README.md

 3. Commit and push the changes to a new branch in GitHub and open a new pull request when the branch is ready for review.
 See the [contribution documentation](CONTRIBUTING.md) for further details around a good PR and commit messages.
 4. Get the PR approved and merged to `main`.
 5. Create a new release with a tag following the [semantic versioning](https://semver.org/) style of [vX.X.X] and publish the release.
 For example: a new release with a tag named v1.0.2.
-6. After the GitHub Actions workflow `publish-npm.yml` has successfully deployed the latest version of notehub-js to npm, copy the change log notes from the GitHub Action step `Generate release changelog`.
+6. After the GitHub Actions workflow `publish-npm.yml` has successfully deployed the latest version of notehub-js to npm, copy the changelog notes from the GitHub Action step `Generate release changelog`.
 7. Paste those notes into the appropriate release tag in the repo.

 ![Copy generated release notes from GitHub Actions workflow](images/generate-release-changelog.png)